AnAs101AlAa/NetworksProject/README.md

 code is written in OOP format so you can add or remove from it more easily independant of GBN functionality.

 ## 🤝 Contributions
-Lots of thanks to omar elshreef for helping in code writing, testing, and simulation optimization.
+Lots of thanks to @omarElshreef for helping in code writing, testing, and simulation optimization.